mfbz/rift-js/docs/specs.md

 ## Example Use Case

 1. Dev hosts widget at <https://quiz.mydapp.com>
-2. Dev shares rift://quiz.mydapp.com in a tweet
+2. Dev shares `rift://quiz.mydapp.com` in a tweet (either as a link or plain text)
-3. User sees link in a tweet or on a site
+3. User sees the URI in a tweet or on a site
-4. Harpoon sees the link → injects the iframe (after approval)
+4. Harpoon sees the URI → injects the iframe (after approval)
 5. Iframe UI calls:

 ```tsx